 In search of a new frontier of competitive differentiation, companies are increasingly turning towards large-scale data gathering and analytics.
-In search of a new frontier of competitive differentiation, companies are increasingly turning towards large-scale data gathering and analytics.
 As a business school student, do you feel ready for this era of competing through analytics in the data economy?

 Adopting a learning-through-examples approach, this course focuses on leveraging the Python programming language and its data science ecosystem for exploratory and predictive analysis.
-This course provides students with an in-depth introduction to the (big data management platforms) Hadoop ecosystems, which is an environment used by companies to store and manipulate "Big Data" of a size and scale that cannot be handled by traditional databases.
+This course provides students with an in-depth introduction to the (big data management platforms) Spark ecosystems, which is an environment used by companies to store and manipulate "Big Data" of a size and scale that cannot be handled by traditional databases.